laszewsk/canon-r7-ccapi/README.md

 ## The problem

-Many people noticed that the regular EOS Utility program has issues on some Macs.
+Many people noticed that the regular EOS Utility program has issues on M1/M2 Macs.
 This happens only via WiFi.
 The USB connection works fine.
 However, we like to be able to access the Cannon cameras via WiFi read-on.
 Furthermore, not all features are supported on Android apps interfacing with the canon camera so this is unfortunately yet not an option.